What?

 Where?

 Villa Pamphili is literally off the map.
 Most tourist maps of central Rome barely show a tip of the park, just behind the Gianicolo.
 In fact, Villa Pamphili is walking distance from central Rome, in the Monteverde neighbourhood, a stroll up the hill from Trastevere.
-Map
+Map.

 LIKE MOST THINGS in Rome, Villa Pamphili (officially called Villa Doria Pamphili, sometimes spelled Villa Pamphilj) has a long and illustrious history.